plausible/website/_posts/2020-05-20-web-analytics-cookie-law-and-can-google-analytics-work-without-cookies.md

 Overall, we're happy with this approach because we expected bigger inaccuracy.
 In some cases, it might even be more accurate than using a cookie because some audiences such as tech-savvy audiences block cookies altogether.

 Turns out, counting IP addresses is not much less accurate than using cookies.
-Not having to show a cookie banner is a worthwhile trade off for many sites.
+And not having to show a cookie banner is a worthwhile trade off for many sites.

 ## Try Plausible Analytics cookie-free stats